qutip/qutip/doc/guide/heom/bosonic.rst

 the steady state.

-First we will do this in the simplest way, using the built-in implementations of the two bath expansions, :class:`~qutip.solve.nonmarkov.heom.DrudeLorentzBath` and :class:`~qutip.solve.nonmarkov.heom.DrudeLorentzPadeBath`.
+First we will do this in the simplest way, using the built-in implementations of the two bath expansions, :class:`~qutip.solver.heom.DrudeLorentzBath` and :class:`~qutip.solver.heom.DrudeLorentzPadeBath`.
 We will do this both with a truncated expansion and show how to include an approximation to all of the remaining terms in the bath expansion.